 - If you would like to create a game for the semestral project and have no idea where to start with the graphics, try OpenGL.
 Easiest way to do it is using e.g. GLUT, example programs are available here and here .
 Compile with

 gcc glut.cpp -o glut -lGL -lGLU -lglut.
 You might also want to see SDL that is traditionally used for portable games, or a newer alternative SFML.
-NeHe tutorials are good introduction to overall OpenGL programming, but have become somewhat obsolete (especially in the platform-specific details) and require bit of porting to work on modern platforms.
+NeHe tutorials are good introduction to overall OpenGL programming, but have become somewhat obsolete (especially in the platform-specific details) and require bit of porting to work on modern systems.
 Some googling will probably help.
 Red book is a classic reading.